 Looking ahead, are there any new pastry projects or menu concepts you’re excited to introduce?

 Looking ahead, what I see mostly is holidays!
 I’m about to be very busy through Valentine’s Day.
 The holiday season is a wonderful opportunity to introduce our restaurants to guests who may not have visited before.
-At Vermillion, we’ll be featuring our Stout Sticky Toffee Pudding with whipped Grand Marnier cream and candied pecans—a beautiful, family-style dessert that’s perfect for the season.
+At The Vermilion Club, we’ll be featuring our Stout Sticky Toffee Pudding with whipped Grand Marnier cream and candied pecans—a beautiful, family-style dessert that’s perfect for the season.